 business is disposed of according to the terms of the owner's will or a

 close a sole proprietorship, file a "Cancellation or

-Amendment of Certificate of Assumed Business Name" with the
+Amendment of Certificate of Assumed Business Name" using the form found

 Partnership involves two or more people

-(including married couples) who are operating a business together.
+(including married couples) who operate a business together.
 An

 attorney should create a partnership agreement to govern the business